The Rank and File (Play for Today): Background

 This man became the inspiration for the character Charlie in the film.

 The strike took place near the end of Harold Wilson's first government.
 The unofficial strikes and student protests in France in May 1968 were influential amongst the left-wing in the UK, and there was a subsequent increase in strikes taken outside of the union framework, most notably the miners' strike of October 1969.
-The union at Pilkington, the General and Municipal Worker’s Union, was strongly supportive of Wilson and did not support the strike launched by the glass workers in 1970.
+The union at Pilkington, the General and Municipal Workers' Union, was strongly supportive of Wilson and did not support the strike launched by the glass workers in 1970.

 Passed under the new government of Edward Heath, the Industrial Relations Act 1971 made such unofficial strikes illegal.
 This Act is mentioned towards the end of the film.

-"The Rank and File" has numerous similarities to The Big Flame.
+The Rank and File has numerous similarities to The Big Flame.
 As well as sharing the same director and playwright, the films also share most of the lead actors: Peter Kerrigan, Bill Dean, Tommy Summers and Joan Flood.
-As The Big Flame was the more popular film, "The Rank and File" has become overlooked.
+As The Big Flame was the more popular film, The Rank and File has become overlooked.